jdevfullstack-tutorials/learn-to-code/README.md

 The computer can only understand the machine language but making pure machine language for the programmer is a very cumbersome task.

+Hence, the computer and the programmer must meet halfway, that's is where computer programming languages comes in.
+Assembly Language was next to Machine Language, it is really good and even today, there are certain programs that should be written in Assembly.
+But, just like the Machine Language, it's very cumbersome even for simple commands.
+So, you as the programmer is quite limited by this.

+Next to that, we have several programming languages that is expressed not as symbols but much like a human language and one of the most significant is the C language.
+During this time, the things we wanted to achieve were ambitious, so they never stop finding ways and C was even upgraded and we already have C++ for games, apps.